 - NO NEW FRIENDS?

 you’ll quickly see that your new schedule definitely doesn’t fit with your “old life.”
 You’ll quickly see some friends stick around, while others just text a couple sweet words and a “you look exhausted!” once in a while.
 I think that’s just how life and recycling works.
-It’s been hard for me to adapt one y own but also figure out how to include my friends and explain that it’s a “whenever I want to hang” scenario anymore; Loyal friends get it and will adapt as well.
-It’s learning process on both sides.
+It’s been hard for me to adapt on my own but also figure out how to include my friends and explain that it’s not a “whenever I want to hang” scenario anymore; Loyal friends get it and will adapt as well.
+It’s a learning process on both sides.

 It’s also been a challenge for me to include myself in “mom groups”, not only is it not that easy to find, but you also have to make time for it and at the beginning it’s hard with a new baby! just getting out of the house is intimidating in its own ways!
 I’m also traveling a lot which doesn’t call for consistency and you sometimes lose track of good habits or people just move on.
-The mom friend world is something I’m still trying to navigate, there’s some type of segregation that happens where if your kid doesn’t walk yet or whatever it might be…there’s that “you can’t sit with us” type of mentality that I’ve been experiencing.
-As everything takes time and I’m learning the ropes, everything gets better and makes sense with time.
+As everything takes time and I’m learning the ropes, everything gets better and will make sense.
 This is definitely an opportunity to meet new people and make new friendships.
 It’s just a matter of getting back to those skills and knowing where to go! so while your kid makes new friends, so do you!
 I heard that the peanut app is actually amazing and I’ll be trying it out! it’s a way to meet new moms near you!
 I guess moms can also swipe left or right! haha! oh boy!